-20 apartments for rent in Downtown Fayetteville, Fayetteville, NC
+20 apartments for rent near Downtown Fayetteville, Fayetteville, NC

 Downtown Fayetteville is a historic neighborhood known for its down home charm and the cultural opportunities of a big city.
 Housing in the area includes older houses, new custom homes, and condominiums.
 For renters, Downtown Fayetteville is the heart of Fayetteville, where apartments and luxury lofts have all the modern amenities.
 The downtown area is pedestrian friendly.
 Residents and visitors have access to restaurants, shops, and cultural events.